fluent-wallet/fluent-docs/eSpace/get-started/detect-fluent.md

 ## Use @fluent-wallet/detect-provider

-We recommend using the [`@fluent-wallet/detect-provider`](https://github.com/fluent-wallet/detect-provider) module to detect the Fluent Conflux provider on any platform or browser.
+We recommend using the [`@fluent-wallet/detect-provider`](https://github.com/fluent-wallet/detect-provider) module to detect the Fluent Ethereum provider on any platform or browser.

 Use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install `@fluent-wallet/detect-provider` in your project directory: